Caleb-Brunson-SC/Caleb-Brunson-SC.github.io/README.md

 - Create various projects using different languages, technology, etc.
 - Have extensive documentation on my progression for each project
 - For projects built using tutorials:
-  1) Complete the project
+  1) Complete the project (give credit to authors)
-  2) Document what I learned from the tutorial
+  3) Document what I learned from the tutorial
-  3) Create a clone of the project
+  4) Create a clone of the project
-  4) Improve and customize that project
+  5) Improve and customize that project
-  5) Document my improvements
+  6) Document my improvements
 - For projects that I build from scratch:
   1) Complete the project
   2) Document my work